saymrwulf/onnxruntime/notes.md

-2019-03-01T01:09:00 - Quick fix, referencing a known issue from the official repo (onnxruntime) 2019-03-17T21:45:00 - Implementing approach from a new paper read last night (onnxruntime) 2019-03-17T05:34:00 - Late-night bugfix on financial RL environment (onnxruntime)
+2019-03-01T01:09:00 - Quick fix, referencing a known issue from the official repo (onnxruntime) 2019-03-17T21:45:00 - Implementing approach from a new paper read last night (onnxruntime) 2019-03-17T05:34:00 - Late-night bugfix on financial RL environment (onnxruntime) 2019-03-17T18:25:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (onnxruntime)